 The United States is second in the world in number of abortions each year.
 If Planned Parenthood were included for comparison, it would rank sixth in the world in number of abortions carried out annually; and the International Planned Parenthood Federation would be fourth in the number of abortions carried out per year.

-Much has been claimed recently regarding the usage of fetal tissue for research.
-This brief overview provides the facts on the history of fetal tissue research and transplants.
+This fact sheet provides a brief overview of the history of fetal tissue research and transplants.

 Last Thursday Alaska Governor Bill Walker announced that he would use his executive authority to expand Alaska’s state Medicaid program under the federal Affordable Care Act.
 Walker’s proposal would extend Medicaid eligibility to all Alaskans earning less than 133 percent of the poverty line.
 Walker reported that he sent a letter to the Alaska legislature’s Budget and Audit Committee, giving legislators the required 45-day notice of his plan.
 The committee can make recommendations, but Walker said he has legal authority to move forward without the legislature’s approval.